Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices: Plug-In Estimator and Efficiency

 \subsubsection{Implications}

-We stated in Remark \ref{remark:semi-parametric-efficiency} that, because the observed-data model $\mathcal{M}$ is locally non-parametric at $P_0$, there is only one regular asympotically linear estimator.
-Hence, the plug-in estimator is efficient.
-This is counterintuitive for two reasons: \begin{enumerate} \item In finite samples, the plug-in estimator may return estimated variance matrices that are not positive semi-definite.
+Because the observed-data model $\mathcal{M}$ is locally non-parametric at $P_0$, the efficient influence function is unique.
+Hence, any two regular asymptotically linear estimators are asymptotically equivalent and, in particular, the plug-in estimator \eqref{eq:plug-in-estimator} is efficient.
+This is counterintuitive for two reasons.

+First, in finite samples, the plug-in estimator may return estimated variance matrices that are not positive semi-definite.
 Hence, in finite samples, the plug-in estimator may be improved by truncating estimated variance matrices to be positive semi-definite by finding the closest positive semi-definite matrix to the estimated matrix.
-This is a well-known problem in the literature and can be solved using the \texttt{nearPD} function in R. However, the plug-in estimator will return positive semi-definite estimates with probability tending to one as $N \to \infty$. \item It seems that the plug-in estimator could be improved by weighting trials by, for example, the within-trial sample size or the inverse of $\Hat{\Sigma}^g/n$.
-This is not the case, however, because this would only be valid under the additional assumption that within-trial samples sizes and $\Hat{\Sigma}^g/n$ are unrelated to the treatment effects.
-If we would assume this, the observed-data model $\mathcal{M}$ would no longer be locally non-parametric and, indeed, there would generally exist multiple regular asymptotically linear estimators.
-The plug-in estimator would be one of them, but not necessarily the most efficient one. \end{enumerate}
+This is a well-known problem in the literature and can be solved using the \texttt{nearPD} function in R. However, the plug-in estimator will return positive semi-definite estimates with probability tending to one as $N \to \infty$.